ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 those described below.

 Why use MongoDB aggregation to evaluate NLPQL expressions?
-The basic reason is that the data already resides in MongoDB, and the aggregation framework provides a convenient and powerful mechanism on which to build an evaluation engine.
-Use of anything other than MongoDB would require the following steps;
+The basic reason is that the data resides in a Mongo collection, and it is more efficient to evaluate expressions using capabilities provided by MongoDB than to use something else.
+Use of a non-Mongo evaluator would require us to:

 - Run a set of queries to extract the data from MongoDB
 - Transmit the query results across a network if the Mongo instance is hosted